markwylde/ailib/README.md

 # ailib

-A lightweight AI client library for Node.js that provides a simple interface for working with AI models through OpenRouter.
+A lightweight AI client library for Node.js that provides a simple interface for working with AI models through OpenRouter and Ollama.

 ## Features